 But there are so many fascinating experiences and beautiful writing to be found in all-true stories.
 There’s so much to find out about (I sound like a PBS special, I know) and often, in the best examples, there’s the bonus of writing that’s well-crafted and as eloquent and page-turning as a favorite novel.

-This blog collects my reviews of the nonfiction titles I read, to share ideas, opinions and recommendations with others who have similar interests.
-I love narrative nonfiction, memoir, history, Americana, true crime, women’s issues, social topics, tales from the Second World War, and my biggest love: Russian history of all eras (but especially Soviet and contemporary).
-Currently very interested in titles on current events in the Middle East.
+This blog collects my reviews of nonfiction titles I read, to share ideas, opinions and recommendations with others similarly interested.
+I love and focus on narrative nonfiction, memoir, history, Americana, true crime (trying to avoid the sensational, trashy kind), women’s issues, social topics, tales from the Second World War, and my biggest love: Russian history of all eras (but especially Soviet and contemporary).
+Currently very interested in titles on current political and socioeconomic topics and on memoirs or current affairs from the Middle East.

-I’ll always communicate with you about whether I can or can’t review.
+I’ll always communicate with you about whether I will or won’t review.